haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-webint-basic.md

 1. [Access your project](#project-access) and select a specific environment.
 2. Select the Variables tab.
 3. Click **Add Variable**.
-4. In the **Name** field, enter a variable name.
-For example, to set the Magento Admin email for the default account, enter `ADMIN_EMAIL`.
+4. In the **Name** field, enter a variable name. 例如， to set the Magento Admin email for the default account, enter `ADMIN_EMAIL`.
-5. In the **Value** field, enter the value for the variable.
-For example, enter a valid email address accessible for reset email notifications.
+5. In the **Value** field, enter the value for the variable. 例如， enter a valid email address accessible for reset email notifications.

 	![Set project variables]({{ site.magentourl }}/common/images/cloud_project_variable.png)
 6. As needed, select options for **JSON value**, **Visible during build**, and **Visible during runtime**.
 If you do not have Super User access, you may only see the JSON value option.